technical-notes

 Building a provider-switching LLM client: one interface, three providers, task-tier routing

-A 60-line adapter package lets you swap Anthropic, OpenAI, and local Ollama via an env var, route cheap classification to Haiku and synthesis to Opus, and add prompt caching without touching call sites.
+A small adapter package lets you swap Anthropic, OpenAI, and local Ollama via an env var, route cheap classification to Haiku and synthesis to Opus, and add prompt caching without touching call sites.

 Prerequisites.
 This series assumes you’ve read uv: why it exists (for the toolchain) and Python Monorepos in 2026 (for the workspace layout).
 Each post stands alone if you’re comfortable skimming those concepts.

-The previous post, “Entity resolution for guests: fuzzy matching first, LLM disambiguation second”, ended with a Claude call hidden behind one function.
+The previous post ended with a Claude call hidden behind one function.
 This post is about that function — and the package it lives in.

-By the end of post 4 we had three different places in the codebase calling an LLM: structured extraction in enrich, binary classification on intro segments, and guest disambiguation.
+By the end of post 4 we had three places in the codebase calling an LLM: structured extraction in enrich, a chunk-level “is this worth extracting from?” triage, and the entity-resolution disambiguator.
 Three call sites, three different prompts, three different token budgets — but all of them want the same shape of thing: “send this prompt, get back either text or a typed object, ideally cheaply.”

 That shape is the whole interface.
-The rest of this post is the adapter package that makes it real, and the three concrete adapters behind it.
+The rest of this post is the adapter package that makes it real, and the four concrete adapters behind it.

 What we are not building